Jeanette-codes/flux-a-duck/README.md

 Returns the entire data store in an immutable object.

 ***store.getAllJS();***
-type: method
 Returns the entire data store in a plain js object.

 ***store.replace(newStore);***
-type: method
 Use this to replace your old store with a new mutated store.

 ***data (optional)***
-Typically a javascript object or string that is returned from a rest service.
+Typically a javascript object or string that is returned from an AJAX call.
 Normally you would parse this data in the callback and add it to the store.
-If no ajax or rest service is used then data is not returned as an argument.
+If no ajax call is required then data is not returned as an argument.

+#Action method with AJAX call

+Flux-a-duck provides an optional built-in AJAX service to easily make server calls and get the data directly into your action method.
+Create an AJAX call by adding the options object as an argument to the action method like so:

+    FAD.action({
+		   url        : '/testGet',
+	       httpMethod : 'POST',
+	       postData   : 'some kind of post data', headers    : {
+	           'Accept'       : 'text/plain',
+	           'Content-Type' : 'text/plain'
+	       }
+	    }, (store, data) => {
+            let _store = store.getAll();
+            let newData = Immutable.fromJS(JSON.parse(data));
+		    store.replace(_store.setIn(['testData'], newData);
+        });

+#AJAX options object API

+***url***
+A string containing the URL to which the request is sent.

+***httpMethod***
+Any valid [http method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) to use with your request.
+If this is not included it defaults to the GET method.

+***headers***
+An object of additional [header key/value pairs](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) to send along with requests.

+***postData***
+An object or a string to send to the server in a [POST request](https://en.wikipedia.org/wiki/POST_%28HTTP%29).
+The format will largely be dependent on what content-type you specify in the headers.